 Vitamin D helps control the amount of calcium and phosphate you absorb from food.

 Calcium is essential for healthy bones.
 Phosphate is needed for healthy bones, teeth, muscles, nerves and basic bodily functions.

 - Vitamin D2 (ergocalciferol) is naturally present in certain plants.

-- Vitamin D3 (cholecalciferol) is found naturally in animals and is produced by the skin when exposed to sunlight.
+- Vitamin D3 (cholecalciferol) occurs naturally in animals and is produced by the skin when exposed to sunlight.

-How much time you should spend in the sun depends on where you live, how much time you spend outdoors, and your skin pigmentation.
+The amount of time you need to spend in the sun depends on where you live, how much time you spend outdoors and the pigmentation of your skin.

-You can meet your vitamin D needs with either form.
-But generally D3 is preferred because it is better absorbed by the body, more effective and destroyed less quickly than D2.
+You can cover your vitamin D needs with either form.
+But D3 is generally preferred, as it is better absorbed by the body, more effective and destroyed less rapidly than D2.